Judith Weir: Career

-Weirs music often draws on sources from medieval history, as well as the traditional stories and music of her parents' homeland, Scotland.
+Weir’s music often draws on sources from medieval history, as well as the traditional stories and music of her parents' homeland, Scotland.
 Although she has achieved international recognition for her orchestral and chamber works, Weir is best known for her operas and theatrical works.
-Her musical language is fairly conservative, with a "knack of making simple musical ideas appear freshly mysterious".
+Influenced by Stravinsky, her musical language is fairly conservative, with a "knack of making simple musical ideas appear freshly mysterious", and, later in her career, explained that pleasure in listening and curiosity guide her choices.
 Her first stage work, The Black Spider, is a one-act opera that was premiered in Canterbury in 1985, loosely based on the short novel of the same name by Jeremias Gotthelf.
 She has subsequently written one more "micro-opera", three full-length operas, and an opera for television.
 In 1987, her first half-length opera, A Night at the Chinese Opera, was premiered at Kent Opera.
 This was followed by a further three full-length operas: The Vanishing Bridegroom (1990); Blond Eckbert (1994, commissioned by English National Opera); and Miss Fortune (Achterbahn) (2011).
 Her opera Armida, an opera for television, was premiered on Channel Four in the United Kingdom in 2005.
 The work was made in co-operation with Margaret Williams.
 Weir's commissioned works most notably include We are Shadows (1999) for Simon Rattle and woman.life.song (2000) for Jessye Norman.
 In January 2008, Weir was the focus of the BBC's annual composer weekend at the Barbican Centre in London.
 The four days of programmes ended with a first performance of her new commission, CONCRETE, a choral motet.
 The subject of this piece was inspired by the Barbican building itself – she describes it as 'an imaginary excavation of the Barbican Centre, burrowing through 2,500 years of historical rubble'.

 She was a visiting distinguished research professor in composition at Cardiff University from 2006 to 2009.

 On 30 June 2014, The Guardian stated that her appointment as Master of the Queen's Music, succeeding Sir Peter Maxwell Davies (whose term of office expired in March 2014), would be announced; this was officially confirmed on 21 July.
 She was appointed for a decade.